SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- FIX: Removed instances from welcome screen, as this is confusing, if not using iobroker.pro

 ### 0.7.5 (2025-06-04)
 - FIX: Override for bordercolor and borderfillcolor were not correctly applied on rect or circle
 - FIX: If user-defined iframe was too small, animation was not applied